kadimetla/doc-adk-training/training/module37-advanced-personalized-shopping-agent/lab.md

     gcloud artifacts repositories delete adk-images --location=$GOOGLE_CLOUD_LOCATION --async
     ```
 3.  **Delete the GitHub Repository:** If you used the Agent Starter Pack, delete the GitHub repository you created.

+### Self-Reflection Questions
+- This system uses three separate agents.
+What are the advantages of this distributed architecture in terms of scalability, maintainability, and reusability?
+- The `orchestrator-agent` uses a `before_tool_callback` for logging.
+How does this separate the concern of observability from the agent's core business logic?
+- The `web-agent` abstracts the website behind an OpenAPI spec.
+Why is this a better design than having the orchestrator directly interact with the raw HTML of the website?